Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 A new lumped parameter modeling for wind farm grounding measurement circuits based on clamp-on ground meters.

 This is the file folder for the article titled: A new lumped parameter modeling for wind farm grounding measurement circuits based on clamp-on ground meters
-, recently submitted to the Electrical Power Systems Research journal (ELSEVIER).
+, recently submitted to the Journal of Control, Automation and Electrical Systems - Springer Nature.

 This article addresses the impact of mutual impedance between grounding elements in measuring the grounding resistance of wind turbines using the clamp-on ground meter.
 Furthermore, it proposes a new lumped parameter model for wind farm grounding to include the representation of such effects.